 DSEM Internship in Disaster Science and Emergency 3900 Management Lec.
 3 Lab.
 0 Cr.
-3
+3 emergency management.

-Prerequisite: DSEM 2010 and DSEM 3200 and permission of Faculty Coordinator.
-Supervised work in national, state, or local government or private agencies concerned with disaster and emergency management.
 Designed to provide practical experience in this field.
 Interns must also attend discussions with the Faculty Coordinator and read assigned materials.
 May be repeated once for a maximum of six hours of credit.
 Offered as needed.